Welcome to The Greenway Medical Practice

 IMPORTANT CORONAVIRUS INFORMATION

-For up to date information on Coronavirus Testing, including eligibility, please check the Government website here: https://www.nhs.uk/conditions/coronavirus-covid-19/
+For up to date information on Coronavirus Testing and Vaccinations, please check the Government website here: https://www.nhs.uk/conditions/coronavirus-covid-19/

 If you develop any of the symptoms of Coronavirus, including a high temperature, new continuous cough or loss of sense of taste or smell, you should self-isolate for 10 days and arrange to be tested via the link above or by ringing 119.